-If you are starting a Brewery for instance, you can expect:
+If you are starting a Colorado Brewery, you can expect:

-TTB Brewer’s Notice: In March, 2017 the average number of days to process a TTB Brewer’s Notice Application was just about 123 days (as of April 25, 2017 – the most current TTB update).
+TTB Brewer’s Notice: In October, 2019, the average number of days to process a TTB Brewer’s Notice Application was just about 99 days (as of November 12, 2019 – the most current TTB update).
 That’s DOWN 5 days – from 104 days in September, but UP from July, 2019 (74).
 It appears the longer processing times are here to stay.
 The time to process your Brewer’s Notice can vary depending on completeness of application and additional information needed by TTB.
 KEEP IN MIND these dates are AVERAGES.
-We regularly speak with TTB representatives and are reminded that Brewpubs are taking longer to process, and have seen 200+ days processing time.
-However, recently (Q1 2017) we have seen brewer’s notice applications processed on a faster timeline (3-4 months).
+We regularly speak with TTB representatives and are reminded that Brewpubs are taking longer to process.

 State of Colorado Beer Manufacturer’s License: You’ll also need a Colorado Liquor License.
 The State of Colorado generally processes Beer Manufacturer’s Licenses in 3-4 months.
 It is best to submit the Colorado Brewer’s License Application at the same time you submit your TTB application.